-Electrical Shock Hazard
+Electrical Shock and Personal Injury Hazard

-Unplug the power supply cord or turn off the electrical power before lint removal.

-- Do not put hands inside the cabinet. - Make sure the dryer is cool.
+- Unplug the power supply cord or turn off the electrical power before lint removal. - Do not put hands inside the cabinet. - Make sure the dryer is cool.
 Failure to do so could result in electrical shock, injury or damage.

 - 1. Remove back panel for electric models, or the lower access panel for gas models. - 2.
-Avoid damaging wires, thermostats, funnel or igniter. - Remove lint from shaded area (see illustrations) with a soft brush or vacuum cleaner.
+Avoid damaging wires, thermostats, funnel or igniter. - 3.
+Remove lint from shaded area (see illustrations) with a soft brush or vacuum cleaner. - 4.
+Replace panel.
+Reconnect and level the dryer.